New Spain: Bajío, Mexico's breadbasket

-Spanish Borderlands
+Spanish borderlands

-Areas of northern Mexico were incorporated into the United States in the mid-nineteenth century, following Texas independence and the Mexican–American War (1846–48) and generally known as the "Spanish Borderlands."
+Areas of northern Mexico were incorporated into the United States in the mid-nineteenth century, following Texas independence and the Mexican–American War (1846–48) and generally known as the "Spanish Borderlands".
 Scholars in the United States have extensively studied this northern region, which became the states of Texas, New Mexico, Arizona, and California.
 During the period of Spanish rule, this area was sparsely populated even by indigenous peoples.

 The Presidios (forts), pueblos (civilian towns) and the misiones (missions) were the three major agencies employed by the Spanish crown to extend its borders and consolidate its colonial holdings in these territories.

-Missions and the Northern Frontier
+Missions and the northern frontier

-The town of Albuquerque (present day Albuquerque, New Mexico) was founded in 1706.
-Other Mexican towns in the region included Paso del Norte (present day Ciudad Juárez), founded in 1667; Santiago de la Monclova in 1689; Panzacola, Tejas in 1681; and San Francisco de Cuéllar (present day city of Chihuahua) in 1709.
-From 1687, Father Eusebio Francisco Kino, with funding from the Marqués de Villapuente, founded over twenty missions in the Sonoran Desert (in present-day Sonora and Arizona).
-From 1697, Jesuits established eighteen missions throughout the Baja California Peninsula.
+The town of Albuquerque (modern Albuquerque, New Mexico) was founded in 1706.
+Other Mexican towns in the region included Paso del Norte (modern Ciudad Juárez), founded in 1667; Santiago de la Monclova in 1689; Panzacola, Tejas in 1681; and San Francisco de Cuéllar (modern city of Chihuahua) in 1709.
+From 1687, Father Eusebio Francisco Kino, with funding from the Marqués de Villapuente, founded over twenty missions in the Sonoran Desert (in modern Sonora and Arizona).

+From 1697, Jesuits established eighteen missions throughout the Baja California peninsula.
 Between 1687 and 1700 several missions were founded in Trinidad, but only four survived as Amerindian villages throughout the 18th century.
 In 1691, explorers and missionaries visited the interior of Texas and came upon a river and Amerindian settlement on 13 June, the feast day of St. Anthony, and named the location and river San Antonio in his honor.